Yurok Tribe Joins Redwood Coast Energy Authority

 • EV charging stations at homes and businesses

-Interested C-10 electricians can sign-up for the EVITP certification training and exam on-line, which takes approximately 20 hours to complete (plus the exam time).
+Interested certified electricians can sign-up for the EVITP certification training and exam on-line, which takes approximately 20 hours to complete (plus the exam time).
 Once completed, up to 10 electricians can apply for a scholarship by:

 Funding for the North Coast Phase 2 EVSE EV charging stations is provided by RCEA and a Headwaters Fund Mini Grant.